 Music is just as big as the art.
-Our Music on MAIN schedule features over 100 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on the Sundance Square Stage and the UTA Main Stage.
+Our Music on MAIN schedule features over 100 different local, regional and national musical acts from alternative rock and folk to cool jazz and hot Tejano rhythms on several stages throughout Downtown.

 Recently ranked as #3 among the many hundreds of events reviewed nationally by national art publications, MAIN ST. has also been awarded a Top Ten Arts Festival ranking by USA Today and a Top 100 National Event by the American Bus Association.
 We have garnered three top Gold Grand Pinnacle Awards from the International Festivals and Events Association in the past five years, and most recently awarded a Silver Grand Pinnacle Award in our budget category.